Paty3672/taxi_travels_analysis/README.md

-# taxi_travels_analysis
-Project for Triple Ten BootCamp
+Project for Triple Ten BootCamp in Data Analysis to practice analytical skills as technical abilites.